 Facebook sees higher profits, more friends

-[SAN FRANCISCO] Facebook said Wednesday quarterly profit climbed to an all-time record US$6.9 billion as it boosted its global user base despite scandals that have dented the leading social network's image.
+[SAN FRANCISCO] Facebook said on Wednesday that quarterly profit climbed to an all-time record US$6.9 billion as it boosted its global user base despite scandals that have dented the leading social network's image.

-Revenue soared 30 per cent from a year ago to US$16.9 billion while the number of people using it monthly rose nine per cent to 2.32 billion, Facebook said in its fourth quarter update.
+Revenue soared 30 per cent from a year ago to US$16.9 billion while the number of people using Facebook monthly rose nine per cent to 2.32 billion, the company said in its fourth quarter update.

 Net profit for Facebook, which makes most of its money from online advertising, was up a strong 61 per cent from the same period last year.

-"Our community and business continue to grow," co-founder and chief executive Mark Zuckerberg said in an earnings release.
+"Our community and business continue to grow," co-founder and chief executive Mark Zuckerberg said in an earnings call.

-Facebook shares jumped 7.7 per cent to US$161.99 in after-market trades that followed release of the earnings.
+Facebook shares jumped 11.5 per cent to US$167.67 in after-market trades that followed release of the earnings.

 The latest update showed Facebook increased its user base both in the United States and Europe, where the social network has faced challenges over data protection scandals.